chromoxdor/easyfetch/README.md

 * dButtons  --- creates an array of buttons (dummy device)
 * bigVal / bigValC --- creates "big values" (any device)
-* vSlider / nvSlider --- creates an array of "normal" slider (dummy device)
+* vSlider / nvSlider --- creates an array of "ordinary" slider (dummy device)
 * tSlider  --- creates an array of "time" slider (dummy device)
 * XX --- hides the task (any device)